AlgoMaster Logo

 B-Trees and B+ Trees

-A binary search tree is a good teaching data structure, but it is a poor model for database storage.
-A balanced binary tree with a billion keys may have around 30 levels.
-If each level requires a separate page read, the latency is unacceptable.
-A B-tree node can hold hundreds of keys, so the same index may be only 3 or 4 levels deep.
+A normal binary tree with a billion keys might be around 30 levels deep.
+If each level required another page read, lookups would be slow.
+A B-tree with the same data may be only 3 or 4 levels deep.

-A B-tree spends a little CPU searching inside a page to avoid many expensive page reads.
+In short, a B-tree spends a small amount of CPU searching inside a page so it can avoid many expensive page reads.

 1. Why We Need B-Trees